Miguel Díaz-Canel: Honours and awards

+Foreign honours

 Personal life

 Díaz-Canel has two children from his marriage to his first wife, Marta Villanueva, which ended in divorce.
-He currently resides with his second wife, Lis Cuesta.
+He currently resides with his second wife, Lis Cuesta Peraza.

-On 23 March 2021, Díaz-Canel obtained a PhD in technical sciences, defending a thesis entitled "Government Management System Based on Science and Innovation for Sustainable Development in Cuba."
+On 23 March 2021, Díaz-Canel obtained a PhD in technical sciences, defending a thesis titled "Government Management System Based on Science and Innovation for Sustainable Development in Cuba."